 We present an analysis of our prototype's performance.
-For a proper frame of reference, we place additional emphasis on the low-level functionality of the underlying Kotlin-IPv8 framework.
+We performed our measurements between two processes on the same host machine, to eliminate the fluctuations of network latency.
+For a proper frame of reference, we place additional emphasis on low-level functionality of the underlying Kotlin-IPv8 framework.
 Experiments were performed on standard consumer electronics; a Lenovo Thinkpad L13 with an Intel i5 CPU operating at 2.11 GHz and 8 GB of DDR4 RAM.
-All experiments were performed 10 times; the variance of the results is depicted in most figures.